Health Coverage Rate Reviews FAQ

-By submitting its request to DIFS for review, this is referred to as a "filing."
-The carrier must provide documentation regarding the costs of services they have reimbursed and how often health services are being used and then being reimbursed by the carrier (utilization) during the experience period (usually the prior 1-2 year period) .
+Health carriers must submit rate change requests to DIFS via SERFF, an electronic filing system.
+The carrier must provide documentation to support its request.
+This will include data regarding the costs and use of health services they have reimbursed during the experience period (usually the prior 1-2 year period) .
 The health carrier must then estimate future costs/utilization, based on the changes in costs over a period of time, called a ‘trend'.
-DIFS has 60 days to make a determination regarding HMO rates and 30 days with the option to request an additional 30 days (for a total of 60 days) to make a determination regarding commercial insurance rates, including BCBSM.

 - What are Michigan's legal requirements for health carrier premium rates?

 - For commercial insurer's, including BCBSM, rates must be reasonable in relation to the benefits provided.
 HMO rates must be fair, sound, and reasonable in relation to the services provided.

 - What do actuaries consider?

 Actuaries consider past claims experience, trends in costs and utilization of various services that are considered on a national basis as well as for the particular health carrier, or particular employer group if the employer group is rated based on their own claims experience.
 Actuaries also consider administrative expenses (how much it costs to produce and sell the coverage), and for companies doing business through contracted provider networks, changes in the contract amounts or changes in the rating methods used in determining how much providers are paid must be considered.
 Actuaries must also consider the appropriate operating costs of the health carrier.